cloudinary-training/cld-intro-ruby/README.md

 ```

 ## Exercises
-You will see that the images and video to be used in the exercises are in the `assets` directory.
-Scripts access assets relative to the scripts directory, so navigate to the `scripts` directory.
+The images and videos to be used in the exercises are located in the [assets](/scripts/assets/) directory.
+The scripts access assets relative to the `scripts` directory, so navigate to the `scripts` directory.

 ```bash
 cd scripts